ecies/js/README.md

 This is the JavaScript/TypeScript version of [eciespy](https://github.com/ecies/py) with a built-in class-like secp256k1 [API](#privatekey), you may go there for detailed documentation and learn the mechanism under the hood.

-If you want a WASM version to run directly in browsers, check [`ecies-wasm`](https://github.com/ecies/rs-wasm).
+If you want a WASM version to run directly in modern browsers, check [`ecies-wasm`](https://github.com/ecies/rs-wasm).

 ## Install